yusufbtanriverdi/breakhis-classification/README.md

 We try to achieve state-of-art results with the BreakHist dataset!
 Considering non-reported specificity or ROC-AUC metrics in literature, we aim to achieve a good (less) false positive rate!
 We use pre-trained and finetuned mobile networks, such as the Resnet family or MobileNet itself.

-### We published our first draft of the work!
+### We published (inaccessibly) our first draft of the work!
 Congratulations to my dear team members!

-You can reach our report on my website, [here!](https://yusuftengriverdi.github.io).
+Soon, you can reach our report on my website, [here!](https://yusuftengriverdi.github.io).

 ### Future Discussions: